-The life and earth science collections of the Museum comprise some 70 million specimens or items, gathered over 400 years.
+The life and earth science collections of the Museum comprise 80 million specimens or items, gathered over 400 years.
 The collections cover virtually all groups of animals, plants, minerals and fossils from all across the world, and even the universe.
 Find out how the collections started, who looks after them and how they affect our everyday life.

 Discover key facts and figures about this impressive data source and how it serves as a window to both our past and future.

 Explore exceptional objects and specimens from the collections at the Museum, and uncover the fascinating stories behind them.